wolfy-j/lodm/README.md

 * [Behaviour Schemas] (https://github.com/spiral/guide/blob/master/schemas.md)

 ## Additional Tools
-Module also provides global function `dmp` which is linked to Spiral Dumper component and utilizes __defugInfo function of DataEntity model which can simplify debugging a lot:
+Module also provides global function `dmp` which is linked to Spiral Dumper component and utilizes __defugInfo function of DataEntity model which can simplify debugging a lot as it will dump only valuable information:

 ```php
 dmp($post);